wjakew/aim/README.md

 ### Web application for task scheduling and project maintaining.
 More advanced “todo application”.

-> Current version in in Proof Of Concept state - do not use that in mission critical tasks.
+> Current version in Proof Of Concept state - do not use that in mission-critical tasks.
 >

 ### Roadmap

-- POC - core functionality, API support core, stablility - CURRENT STATE
+- POC - core functionality, API support core, stability - CURRENT STATE
 - UI Fixes, UI customization - IN FUTURE
 - Coding projects and task support - IN FUTURE
 - Full API support and task automation - IN FUTURE